At the very least, a thriller has to actually be thrilling.

-No one buys a thriller in the hope of bettering themselves or learning about the human condition; the genre is purely about entertainment.
-The greatest compliment that a reader can pay a thriller writer is the classic epithet “I couldn’t put it down”.
+No one buys a thriller hoping to better themselves or learn about the human condition; the genre is purely about entertainment.
+The greatest compliment a reader can pay a thriller writer is the classic epithet “I couldn’t put it down”.

 But thriller authors continually fail to leap to leap even this abysmally low hurdle.
 The boring thriller seems a contradiction in terms, but examples of thrillers that don’t keep the reader turning the pages are everywhere.